mishraricha1806/kitchensinkk/README.md

 kubectl apply -f deployment.yaml kubectl apply -f service.yaml
 ```
-Access the Application:

-For LoadBalancer Service: Run kubectl get services to get the external IP address assigned to the service.
-Access the application at http://<external-ip>.

-For NodePort Service (if you use this type instead): Find the NodePort assigned by running kubectl get services and access the application at http://<node-ip>:<node-port>.

 Troubleshooting
 Check Logs: For Docker, you can view logs using docker logs <container-id>.
 For Kubernetes, use kubectl logs <pod-name>.